AI-Hypercomputer/torchprime/README.md

 ## Run distributed training with local torch/torch_xla wheel

-Torchprime supports running with user specified torch and torch_xla wheels placed under `local_dist/` directory.
+torchprime supports running with user specified torch and torch_xla wheels placed under `local_dist/` directory.
 The wheel will be automatically installed in the docker image when use `tp run` command.
 To use the wheel, add flag `--use-local-wheel` to `tp run` command: